not-a-hot-dog/parallelized-disease-modeling/big_data.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/not-a-hot-dog/parallelized-disease-modeling/gh-pages/_images/County_Info.PNG">
+<em>Information from US Census data in a dataframe, with the last column containing cartographic boundaries</em>
 </p>

 To verify if each pair of coordinates fell within the geographical boundary of a county, the `within` Geopandas method had to be used, since there is no pre-existing hash table mapping every single unique coordinate to a county.
 Only if the method returned the value "True" would we assign the coordinate to a particular [GEOID](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html).